 Challengers are typically high-performing sales reps with deep knowledge about their prospects, industry, challenges, and opportunities.
 They’re able to find flaws in their prospect’s way of thinking and challenge their assumptions or beliefs in ways that are educational and insightful.

 The best way to understand the Challenger sales type is to compare it to the Relationship Builder (the rep type most of today’s sales tactics are geared toward).
 In both instances, the rep assumes the customer is capable of doing their own research and coming to their own conclusions about what kind of product or solution they need.

-But where the Relationship Builder wants to position themselves as a consultant, advocate, and source of support for the prospect — someone to answer the questions the prospect comes up with throughout their research — the Challenger wants to push them to get out of their comfort zone and recognize where their research might be flawed.
+But where the Relationship Builder wants to position themselves as a consultant (like in Baseline Selling), advocate, and source of support for the prospect — someone to answer the questions the prospect comes up with throughout their research — the Challenger wants to push them to get out of their comfort zone and recognize where their research might be flawed.
 The Challenger is still a source of knowledge and support, but steers far away from becoming a “yes man.”

 When to use a Challenger Sales Process?

 A Challenger sales process works best in complex sales environments when prospects may feel particularly overwhelmed or confused about their options.
 In fact, the Challenger sales method had a 54% chance of success when used in complex sales.